annahaensch/hela/README.md

 ```
 $ git clone <copy_the_link_from_Code_Clone_SSH>
 ```
 In case it's your first time, when we write "<something_here>" in a code snippet, that means replace the angle brackets and everything between them with whatever is being suggested.
-Once you've cloned the repository, navigate into the top level Hela folder and launch a Jupyter server in the Docker container (this step will also mount a Docker image in the background and might take a few moments).
+Once you've cloned the repository, navigate into the top level Hela folder.
+From here you'll want to launch a Jupyter server in the Docker container (this step will also mount a Docker image in the background and might take a few moments).

 ```
 $ cd hela